mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 ### > Dirichlet Distribution
 It's a distribution on a probability distribution.
-It's a distribution over `n` dimensional vectors.
+It's a distribution over `n` dimensional vectors called "θ".
- - Each `θ` has its own `α`.
+ - Each `θ_i` has its own `α`.
- - Each `θ` has its own distribution.
+ - Each `θ_i` has its own distribution.
 <img src="https://user-images.githubusercontent.com/31917400/73608531-38f57500-45bc-11ea-8c72-1fdc2c616cd4.png" />

 --------------------------------------------------------------------------------------------------------------------